Lauracelis/Api-LDR/README.md

 # CRUD API about Lana Del Rey's discography :kiss: :heart_decoration: :cherries: :lipstick: :high_heel:

 This API was built using Node.js and Express to provide a CRUD service on Lana Del Rey's discography.
-It allows users to add, modify, search, and delete albums from the artist's discography.
+It allows users to add, edit, search, and delete albums from the artist's discography.

 ## Getting Started :star: